 Open Fri - Sun

 Royston, SG8 5AL

-On 29 April 1603, whilst travelling down to London to be crowned King of England, James I paused overnight in Royston.
+On 29 April 1603, while travelling to London to be crowned King of England, James I stopped overnight in Royston.
 Attracted by the suitability of the area for hunting, in 1604 the king returned to build a hunting lodge in the town.

 The buildings were never extensive enough to cater for a full court but it provided a suitable spot for hunting, near enough to London for convenience and sufficiently far away to deter intrusion.
 He returned almost every year to hunt and shoot.

 It was here in Royston that Lord Monteagle lived, the man who warned James I of the Gunpowder Plot in 1605, and it was here in Royston that James I famously signed Sir Walter Raleigh's death warrant in 1618.

 King James' successor, Charles I, visited less frequently.
 Charles last visited Royston in 1647, as a prisoner of the Parliamentary army during the Civil War.
 Afterwards, the buildings fell into disrepair.

 Royston's Parish Church was founded as a priory of Augustinian Canons in c.1162.
 Dedicated to St John the Baptist and St Thomas of Canterbury, the church and priory buildings gradually expanded until the dissolution of the monasteries in 1536 by King Henry VIII.